 What are the risks?

-The second feature update is not yet live and will see WhatsApp no longer be confined to relying on a phone connection.
-Although WhatsApp is primarily used via a mobile phone app, it can also currently be used through desktop browsers and web apps if the phone belonging to the associated account is nearby and has network connection.
-This new feature will now allow users to access their account on another device, even if their phone battery is dead or out of data.
+WhatsApp is no longer confined to relying on a phone connection to work.
+Although WhatsApp is primarily used via a mobile phone app, it can now be used through desktop browsers and web apps, even if the phone belonging to the associated account is not nearby.
+This feature also allows users to access their account on another device if their phone battery is dead or out of data.

 Here’s what you need to know: